fkie-cad/spmac/README.md

 ### Evaluation Flags

-Now you are almost ready to run the code.
-The final adjustment needs to happen in the Makefile, to adopt it to you specific hardware setup and evaluation goal.
-The relevant flags that have to be used are the following four:
+Now you are ready to run the code.
+You can however still make adjustmets in the Makefile, to adopt it to your evaluation goal.
+The relevant `CFLAGS` that have to be used are the following three:

  - *DWITH_DTLS*: has to be set to 1
- - *DTAGLEN*: lets you choose the length of the evaluated MAC tag
+ - *DTAGLEN*: lets you choose the length of the evaluated MAC tag (1,2,4 are possible)
  - *DMSGLEN* sets the length of the evaluated messages

 ### Run the code